csiluszyk/latte-compiler/README.md

     * check used labels (also in phis) -> delete unused
 * blocks only with jumps
     * [phi, goto] - can delete
-* same exprs (without function calls with side effects)
+* same exprs locally (without function calls with side effects)
-* const propagation && computing value of expr
+* same exprs globally (without function calls with side effects)
 * also for string (_concat)